 Blog & Talk

-From the exterior and the interior to the special equipment: The process of the restoration of our classic cars takes different steps until we can deliver you a perfectly restored Mercedes-Benz 280 SL Pagoda.
-But what exactly does a classic car-restoration look like?
+From the exterior and the interior to the special equipment: There are various steps of our restoration until we can deliver you a perfectly restored Mercedes-Benz 280 SL Pagoda.
+But how exactly does a classic car-restoration look like?
 We look forward to giving you an insight into our classic car manufactory and professional restoration.
-A look behind the scenes, at the craft of the passionate and experienced automobile lovers of our Arthur Bechtel Classic Motors Manufactory-team: this is what awaits you in our #makeovermonday series.
+A look behind the scenes, at the craft of the experienced automobile lovers of our Manufactory-team!
+Have fun reading our #makeovermonday series.

 After the seats in the Mercedes-Benz 280 SL Pagoda have been completely dismantled, the rail system for the two front seats is also completely renewed, re-installed in the undercarriage and coated with appropriate lubricants.
 Then it goes to the seats: the leather is peeled off and the seats are opened.
 The springs inside are renewed, new seat foam is applied and the seats are re-upholstered and covered with the leather in the desired interior color.
 If three-point belts have been ordered as an option, the belt system is attached to the frame in advance and then the seats are reassembled.